uwescience/DSSG2020-Disinformation/model3.md

 ## Features

 This model aims to leverage the addition of hand-crafted lexical and semantic features to our baseline model.
-The following lexical and semantic features are included included:
+The following lexical and semantic features are included:

 1. Number of sentences in the article (‘sent_count')